Toggle: English / Spanish

 Orthopedic devices (braces) may be needed for scoliosis and foot problems.
 Treating heart disease and diabetes help people live longer and improve their quality of life.

 Friedreich's ataxia slowly gets worse and causes problems doing everyday activities.
 Most people need to use a wheelchair within 15 years of the disease's start.
 The disease may lead to early death.

 - Heart failure or heart disease

 - Loss of ability to move around

-Individuals with a family history of Friedreich's ataxia who intend to have children should consider genetic screening and counseling to determine their risk.
+People with a family history of Friedreich's ataxia who intend to have children may want to consider genetic screening to determine their risk.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.